stef/pwdsphinx/contrib/README.md

 This directory contains tools that can be used on their own, or in concert to interact with pwdsphinx.

-## getpwd.sh (depends on pinentry)
+## getpwd (depends on pinentry)

 This is a simple script which uses `pinentry` from the gnupg project to query a password and write it out to standard output.
-Which `pinentry` variant you use, is up to you, it can be a curses, gtk or qt interface.
+Which `pinentry` variant you use, is up to you, it can be a curses, GTK+ or QT interface.
 This should be safer than echoing a password into pwdsphinx, since your password will not show up in your process list nor your command line history.
 Use it like this:

 ```
-getpwd.sh | sphinx get username hostname
+getpwd | sphinx get username hostname
 ```

 ## exec-on-click.sh (depends on xinput)